 A low ball flight is produced by low torques and it increases as the torque increases.

-High swing speed requires less torque shafts while slower swingers and slicers require more torque.
+Finding the best driver shaft for high swing speed requires less torque shafts, whilst slower swingers and slicers require more torque.

 Quick Overview: Our Top Picks for The Best Driver Shafts